abhinavG37/abhinavG37/README.md

 - 🎓 M.S.
 Robotics candidate at Northeastern University, Boston.

-- 👌 Skilled in MATLAB, C++ and Python.
+- 👌 Skilled in  C++, Python and MATLAB.

 - 💭 Passionate about design and autonomous control of electromechanical systems